 For a more intense flavor, lightly toast the coconut and almond chips in the oven for a few minutes.
 Let them cool down before covering them with the chocolate mixture.

 Instead of baking chocolate, you can use a 3.5 oz 85% dark chocolate bar.
 If you do, use less sugar as these chocolate bars contain some sugar.

 You can also make these without sugar, as the coconut is naturally sweet.

-I find melting chocolate messy and you lose some of the chocolate that gets stuck in the pot or microwave dish.
-If you regularly melt chocolate, then why not consider getting one of these melting pots that will melt your chocolate within 10 minutes and is really easy to clean.
+I find melting chocolate messy, and you lose some of the chocolate that gets stuck in the pot or microwave dish.
+If you regularly melt chocolate, why not consider getting one of these melting pots that will melt your chocolate within 10 minutes and is easy to clean.

-She melts a dark chocolate slab with coconut milk, powdered sugar and stevia.
+She melts a dark chocolate slab with coconut milk, powdered sugar, and stevia.
 She then drops this mixture onto almond portions.
-(3 almonds per portion) Watch now and let us know which recipe you will be making...
+(3 almonds per portion)

-These scrumptious recipes are all made with 5 ingredients or less and have 5 or fewer net carbs.
+These tasty recipes are all made with five ingredients or less and have five or fewer net carbs.

 Or check out our keto diet snacks, which includes nine popcorn substitutes.